qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_roles.rst

    Experience

    * More than five years of experience in safety engineering
    * Experience safety analysis methods (e.g., FMEA, DFA)
    * Experience in automotive software development projects
    * Experience in creation of workproducts according ISO 26262

    Responsibility

-   * Analyse Feature and Component Architecture by performing Safety Analysis and DFA
+   * Analyse Feature and Component Architecture by performing FMEA and DFA
    * Monitor Safety Analyses and DFA
    * Verify Safety Analyses and DFA